RemiGirard/RedShift/README.md

 Redshift is made on Processing 1.5.1.
 It uses the ControlP5 library.
 It has been tested on Processing 2.2.1 with corresponding library.

-The program is a demonstration of the redshift effects in space.
+The program is a demonstration of the redshift effect in space.

 ![RedShift Interface](docs/animatedDemo.gif)

-The redshift effect is an association of two effects of frequency changes of electro-magnetic waves (light) in space:
+The redshift effect is the association of two effects that change frequency of electro-magnetic waves (light) in space:
   - The Doppler effect
   - The space extansion effect